InnerSourceCommons/InnerSourceLearningPath/contributor/04-mechanics-of-contributing.md

 With every first time contribution you are coming to a new (host) team.
 As a result, you'll need to get to know their code-base and the technology used, but also their preferred development environment (think test framework, build system).
 Even in cases where this type of tooling is standardized each team will have developed some individual peculiarities.
-In addition to the technical side, you may be faced with differences in communication, think code-reviews.
+In addition to the technical side, you may be faced with differences in communication (think code-reviews).
 Even if you are coming back after a while the teams' ways and members might have changed.
 Take your time as you would to catch up with a friend you haven't seen in a while and whom you are visiting now.